vanboom/mongoid-fixture_set/README.md

 Documents are stored with a special attribute `__fixture_name` which is used to retrieve it and establish relations.

 `Mongoid::Document` has an `attr_accessor` defined for `__fixture_name` so it doesn't pose any problem if you try to `dup` a document for example.

+Do not attempt to set the `_id` field in your fixtures.

 ## Changes compared to ActiveRecord